agentli/CShell/README.md

 # CShell
-CShell: The ComputerCraft OS made by me...
+CShell: The user-friendly, easy to install(NYI :D) and functional ComputerCraft OS

+The name:
+The name CShell actually stands for 'Custom Shell'; it was originally a terminal.